stevepurkis-pf/PDO-osom.guide/src/executive.md

 In an ideal organisation, there would be no requirement for an executive _team_.
 The responsibilities held by the executive, and the activities required to act upon those responsibilities would be conducted entirely by a single individual.
 However, given constraints of time, complexity and expertise it is unlikely to be possible.
 Therefore the executive is responsible for augmenting their own skills with the addition of [executive team members](/executive-team-member) who speak with the voice of the executive.

+An executive that is fully rounded will encompass finance, HR, procurement, security, strategy, architecture & technology, portfolio, policy and secretariat capabilities.

 ## The role of the executive

 The executive has a number of roles and responsibilities in OSOM: